2015 CLN Teleconferences

 September 22, 2015: Informal discussion

-The scheduled talk by David Herring (Director of Communications & Education, NOAA Climate Program Office) has had to be cancelled due to a program conflict.
+The scheduled talk by David Herring (Director of Communications & Education, NOAA Climate Program Office) has had to be canceled due to a program conflict.

 An audio recording of this teleconference call is here (MP3 Audio 13.2MB Sep22 15).